MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v0.10.6/Remove-AzureRMUsageConnection.md

 ## EXAMPLES

-### Example 1:
+### Example 1: Remove the specified usage connection information
 ```
 Remove-AzureRmUsageConnection -Name "SqlRpUsageConnection" -ResourceGroup "System"
 ```

-This command removes the information for the usage connection that is named "SqlRpUsageConnection" and contained in the "System" resource group.
+This example removes the information for the usage connection that is named "SqlRpUsageConnection" and contained in the "System" resource group.

 ## PARAMETERS

 ### -InformationAction
-Not specified.
+Specifies how this cmdlet responds to an information event.

 ```yaml
 Type: ActionPreference